DLFMetadataAssessment/DLFMetadataQAWorkshop17/OpenRefine.md

 On the Authors column, select **Edit column** > **Add column based on this column...**.
 In the transformation window, enter your GREL:
 `'https://viaf.org/viaf/' + cell.recon.match.id + '/'`
 This will not only extract the identifier for the entity, but create the full VIAF URI.
-Name this column **VIAF**.
+Name this column **viafID**.

 Once you have this new column, your reconciliation data can be summarily dispatched by selecting **Reconcile** > **Actions** > **Clear reconciliation data**.